-- Locate the water heater's circuit breaker and turn it off (or remove the circuit's fuses). - Locate the electrical junction box on top of the water heater and remove the cover.

-Identify the two power wires.
-The power wires are usually black/black or black/red-the green or copper wire is the ground wire.
+- Locate the water heater's circuit breaker and turn it off (or remove the circuit's fuses). - Drain the water heater (see "Drain the Water Heater" section). - Locate the electrical junction box on the botton of the water heater and remove the cover. - Identify the two power wires.
+The power wires are usually black/white or black/red-the green or copper wire is the ground wire.

-Figure 21 - Use a non-contact circuit tester to check for electrical power.
+Figure 20 - Use a non-contact circuit tester to check for electrical power.